-The Company's Unpatented Claims that are within one mile of the Fee Lands and Patented Claims ("Area of Influence") subject to the RGGS Lease will be subject to a one percent net smelter return overriding royalty on non-ferrous materials and \$0.10 per long ton of crude overriding royalty on the ferrous materials to RGGS's account.
+The Company's Unpatented Claims that are within one mile of the Fee Land and Patented Claims (the "Area of Influence") subject to the RGGS Lease will be subject to a 1% net smelter return overriding royalty on non-ferrous materials and \$0.10 per long ton of crude overriding royalty on the ferrous materials to RGGS's account.
 On January 9, 2017 an agreement with RGGS was reached which deferred payments in 2017.
-In consideration for this deferral, RGGS royalty rates increased from 1% to 2% for non-ferrous metals and the royalty rate for ferrous metals increased from \$0.10 per ton to \$0.20 per ton for areas lying outside the Patented Claims but within the Area of Influence.
+In consideration for this deferral, RGGS royalty rates increased from 1% to 2% for non-ferrous metals and the royalty rate for ferrous metals increased from \$0.10 per ton to \$0.20 per ton for areas lying outside the Fee Land and Patented Claims but within the Area of Influence.

-The Company shall also pay RGGS \$0.10 per ton of waste and overburden materials, if any, disposed of from other properties and brought to this property to be placed in a waste deposit, though the Company may trade waste or overburden from other lands for an equal amount of waste or overburden from the Project which is wasted on other lands and no royalty payment will accrue.
+The Company shall also pay RGGS \$0.10 per ton of waste and overburden materials, if any, disposed of from other properties and brought onto the property leased from RGGS to be placed in a waste deposit, though the Company may trade waste or overburden from other lands for an equal amount of waste or overburden from the Project which is placed on other lands and no royalty payment will accrue.
 The Company currently has no plans to bring such materials onto the Project.